googlecreativelab/aiexperiments-drum-machine/README.md

 ## Installation

 Original audio and tsne data are not provided.
-Please visit [AudioNotebooks](https://github.com/kylemcdonald/AudioNotebooks) to generate tsne data.
+Please visit Kyle McDonald's [AudioNotebooks](https://github.com/kylemcdonald/AudioNotebooks) repo to generate tsne data.

 Data must be formatted to run splitter.py.
 Data files will be generated in output/meta/ as json.
 See sample.json for reference.
 Audio files will be generated in output/audio as concatenated mp3 files.
 Both mp3 and json files are named according to load, "aka chunk" order.